robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 It is to raise up an army of technologists creating and supporting the worlds best, most playable, e-d-u-c-ational games.
 (That's me having a hard time even typing that horrendous word.)
-The games I want to see created we be so playable and awesome that not even the most discerning gamer/consumer could tell.
+The games I want to see created would be so playable and awesome that not even the most discerning gamer/consumer could tell.
 This has been tried many times before and failed miserably.
 Gamers and teens can smell 'education' in their game ruining the learning and the game.
 It's like when you